wcj365/apache-spark/docs/training-notes.md

 - Edge Node and Client Machine (the driver, entry point)
 - Cluster Manager/Resource Manager (Standalone, Apache Mesos, YARN, aws EMR)
 - Worker Nodes
+## Pipelined RDD vs RDD
+- PipelinedRDD: PipelinedRDD operations are pipelined and sent to worker; the code is executed from top to bottom.
+It is a subclass of RDD.
+- RDD: Represents a constant, partitioned collection of elements that can be worked on in parallel.